peterallenpt/innovation-scene/README.md

 # innovation-scene
-Events for innovators, startups and entrepreneurs in Portugal
+Events for innovators, startups and entrepreneurs